 Shaakira, a South African living in Amsterdam, shares why she’s still waiting to feel like a Dutch local.

-“Over two years now,” replied my new acquaintance, Alex from the US.
+“Over two years now,” said my new acquaintance, Alex from the United States.

 “Woah.
 You’re basically a local!”
 I joked.

-Well, the joke is on me, because I’ve lived in the Netherlands for nearly three years now and I certainly do not feel like a local. gesture Here are a few of the reasons why:
+Well, the joke is on me because I’ve lived in the Netherlands for basically four years now, and I certainly do not feel like a local.
+Here are a few of the reasons why:

 I’m a perpetual student of the language